frickerg/mensajs/README.md

 # You can use whatever you want as an alias, like for very hungry days:
 alias givemefood='node ~/path/to/mensajs/mensa.js'

+# You can also specify in which language you want to retrieve the menu
+# To retrieve the menu in French, add the --fr argument
+alias mensajs='node ~/path/to/mensajs/mensa.js --fr'
 ```

 To make the command available from everywhere in the system, **DO NOT** remove the ~/ prefix at the beginning!

 Save the file and close it.
 Now log out or restart your computer.
-You can now retrieve today's cantina menu by simply entering the command `mensajs` (or any other alias defined by yourself) and the script will display today's menu right inside your terminal! 🎉
+You can now retrieve today's cantina menu by simply entering the command `mensajs` (or any other alias defined by yourself) and the script will display today's menu inside of your terminal! 🎉

 ### On Windows